ohmyzsh/ohmyzsh/plugins/ufw/README.md

-# UFW
+# UFW plugin

-This plugin adds support for managing everybody's favorite Uncomplicated Firewall (UFW).
+This plugin adds completion for managing everybody's favorite Uncomplicated Firewall (UFW), a simple interface for managing iptables.
 Learn more about [`UFW`](https://wiki.ubuntu.com/UncomplicatedFirewall).

 To use it, add ufw to the plugins array of your zshrc file:
 ```
 plugins=(... ufw)
 ```
-UFW is a simple Ubuntu interface for managing iptables.

 Some of the commands include: